 Western Union

 Western Union’s delivery speeds vary, depending on your transfer options.
 At an agent location or by phone, your transfer could be delivered in minutes (at higher costs).
-Your cheapest options could take five days or longer, depending on the country.
+Transfers from your bank account can take two to five business days

 Ria

 Ria’s transfer speed also depends on the method that you choose to send your money.
 When you use your credit or debit card, the exchange typically takes 15 minutes or less.
-Transfers from your bank account can take up to four days.
+Transfers from your bank account can three to five business days

 Which offers more options?